bwSimpkins/TheFairShare/README.md

 The Fair Share tells individuals their fair share when paying for expenses.
+It is also a tool for financial simulations and planning to ensure a healthy financial life for you and those you love.
+Whether that is showing how each member of your family/friend group should spend on housing, cars, bills, etc.
+The Fair Share is also a powerful tool for demonstrating the immense power of compound interest and the potential wealth-building of setting money aside.

 We have the philosophy that the definition of fair changes with income.
 For example, if two individuals were splitting the cost of a $1,000 trip with individual one making $20,000 a year and individual two making $100,000 a year we would believe that the proper allotment would be $167 for individual one and $833 for individual two.
 This means that both individuals pay the same percentage of their income for the trip.
 We believe that for any relationship where money is exchanged to be successful, whether it is platonic